jacintak/colRoz/README.md

 These are palettes based on the colours of matchstick grasshoppers in the genus *Warramaba*.
 You can read more about matchstick grasshoppers on [Jacinta's website](https://jacintakongresearch.wordpress.com/matchstick-grasshoppers/).

 ## Lizards
-These are palettes based on some of the native Australian lizards.
+These are palettes based on some of Australias favourite native lizards.

 ## Landscapes
-To be added
+These are palettes based on famous Asutralian landscapes

 ## Birds
 To be added